 Reducing eye rubbing

 If you have keratoconus it is quite likely that you also have allergies.
 Ezcema, hay fever and asthma are commonly associated with this eye disease.
 With these conditions come itchy eyes.
 You may rub your eyes even if you don’t have allergies.
 One of the most important things to know about keratoconus is that aggressively rubbing your eyes can make it worse.
 It can even cause it in the first place.
 So, stopping the rubbing is one of the best possible treatments for this disease.

 There are some very effective eye drops available to treat itchy eyes caused by hayfever and other allergies.
-Your specialist can prescribe preservative-free versions of these for you.
+Your practitioner can prescribe preservative-free versions of these for you.

 What if eye drops are not enough?